antor44/Audio-Transcription/README.md

 # Audio Transcription for Chrome/Chromium/Microsoft Edge (v2.8.4)

 A browser extension (Chrome/Chromium/Edge) that captures tab audio and transcribes it in real-time using a local WhisperLive server, a highly optimized implementation of OpenAI's Whisper.
-Features include live translation and real-time Text-to-Speech (TTS) playback of transcribed or translated text.
-Compatible with Linux, Windows, macOS.
+Compatible with Linux, Windows, and macOS, this extension acts as a true **Live Interpreter**.
+It features live translation and Text-to-Speech (TTS) playback of the transcribed or translated text on the fly.
+It works with any audio or video stream, completely independent of whether the source has pre-existing subtitles.

 ## Using the Extension